Natural Health & Wellness

 9. Wild salmon (low-mercury fish)

 The selenium content is the key.
-Selenium binds mercury preferentially — this is why wild salmon (high in selenium, low in mercury due to small size and short lifespan) is actually a net negative for body mercury load, even though it is fish.
+Selenium binds mercury preferentially — this is why wild salmon (high in selenium, low in mercury due to small size and short lifespan) is a net negative for body mercury load, even though it is fish.

 Wild Alaska Sockeye Salmon (Canned, BPA-Free)